adtzlr/felupe/docs/howto/umat.rst

 Small-Strain based Materials
 ----------------------------

-User materials (Umat) based on the incremental small-strain tensor, e.g. suitable for linear elastic-plastic material formulations, are to be created with :class:`~felupe.MaterialStrain`.
+A user material (``umat``) based on the incremental small-strain tensor, e.g. suitable for linear elastic-plastic material formulations, is provided by :class:`~felupe.MaterialStrain`.
 A user-defined function must be created with the arguments and must return:

 +----------+---------------+---------------------------------------+
 | **Kind** |  **Symbol**   | **Description**                       |